 During the receive mode, the "S" meter provides a relative indication of the signal strength of incoming signals.
-The S meter circuit has been preadjusted at the factory to indicate "S-9" with 100 microvolts at the antenna input, The "S" meter should read "0" when in a receive position and with no antenna connected.
-To adjust, if the meter is not at the "0" position, adjust the "Meter Adjust" control at the rear of the set.
-In the transmit mode, the meter will read relative antenna power output when the rocker switch is in the "RF" position.
+The S meter circuit has been preadjusted at the factory to indicate "S-9" with 100 microvolts at the antenna input.
+The "S" meter should read "0" when in a receive position and with no antenna connected.
+To adjusted the meter if it is not at the "0" position, adjust the "Meter Adjust" slot at the rear of the set.

+In the transmit mode, the meter will read relative antenna power output.
 The RF meter will read a true value only when the transceiver is connected to a 50-ohm resistive load.
 If the antenna and transmission line do not offer such a load, the meter reading will be inaccurate.